andrescorrada/IntroductionToAlgebraicEvaluation/TheTwitterLikesToViewsSocialThermometer.md

 First off, when the space aliens smarter than us land, all of us are going to have to learn how to scam those smarter than us.

+## 4. It depends on what the meaning of is a click is

+I joined the ad-tech early enough to be around when ad-tech was sold as having finally solved the measurement problem in advertising.
+We were finally get to see realiable metrics on what people saw and what interested them.
+What we got was impressions and clicks.
+And they are not the same thing.
+But somewhat related.